What is curriculum and instruction for social justice?

 Why is this program necessary?

-Dr. Stephanie Flores-Koulish is an Associate Professor and the Director of the Curriculum & Instruction for Social Justice program in the School of Education at Loyola University Maryland.
+Dr. Stephanie Flores-Koulish is an associate professor and the director of the curriculum and instruction for social justice program in the School of Education at Loyola University Maryland.